lincc-frameworks/mapals/README.md

 >> conda activate <env_name>
 ```

+This project depends on CUDA-Python.
+It has a couple of requirements that must be installed manually.
+They are outlined here: https://nvidia.github.io/cuda-python/install.html#runtime-requirements

+Perhaps it goes without saying, you'll need an Nvidia GPU to run on.

 Once you have created a new environment, you can install this project for local
 development using the following commands: